 What You Need to Know About Dog Beds

-A quick search on Amazon shows you just how many dog bed designs there are.
+A quick search on the Internet shows you just how many dog bed designs there are.
 These days, manufacturers make them as cute as your animal.
 They’re built like miniature sofas with bone pillows, chaise lounges, dresser drawers, and canopy beds.
 You can buy them in novelty designs: a slipper, a race car, a hot dog bun, a donut.
 Some, like tee-pees, are foldable or collapsible, while others you can blow up and deflate to take camping with your pet.